JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

     julia> success(`echo bar` | `grep foo`)
     false

-Now we know why `grep` is "failing" — and `xargs` returns a non-zero status when the program it runs returns non-zero.
+Now we know why `grep` is "failing" — and `xargs` since returns a non-zero status when the program it runs returns non-zero, `xargs` in turn.
 This means that our original pipeline (and the "responsible" Ruby version) is susceptible to bogus failures in the case where we search a valid directory that happens not to contain the string "foo" anywhere:

     julia> dir="tmp";